- Each state's sublet laws vary, if any, so you should check your specific state's laws before subletting.

 Delaware

-Delaware code Title 25 - Chapter 55 Section 5508 states tenants can sublet their apartment as long as the lease does not prohibit it.
-The law does not require your landlord’s approval to sublet; however, we recommend that you at least notify the landlord that you’ll be subletting and who the sublessee(s) is.
+Delaware code Title 25 - Chapter 55 Section 5508 states that tenants can sublet their apartments as long as the lease does not prohibit it.
+The law does not require your landlord’s approval to sublet; however, we recommend that you at least notify the landlord that you’ll be subletting and who the sublessee(s) are.

 Georgia

-The Georgia Landlord Tenant Handbook states your lease determines whether you’re allowed to sublet or not.
-If your lease does not explicitly state whether you can sublet or not, contact your landlord for approval.
+The Georgia Landlord Tenant Handbook states that your lease determines whether you’re allowed to sublet or not.
+If your lease doesn’t explicitly state whether you can sublet, contact your landlord for approval.

 Hawaii

-Hawaii Statute Title 28 Chapter 521 Section 37 declares tenants can sublet their apartment without their landlords approval as long as their lease does not prohibit subletting.
+Hawaii Statute Title 28 Chapter 521 Section 37 states that tenants can sublet their apartments without their landlord's approval as long as their lease does not prohibit subletting.

 Idaho